AriFordsham/GHCWiki/newcomers.md

 cd ..
 ./boot
 ./configure
+# NOTE: On Windows you need to download some binary distributables before being able to build
+# This only has to be done once and can be done by adding a flag to the call to configure:
+./configure --enable-tarballs-autodownload

 # build GHC
 make -j8 # parallelize to at most 8 parallel jobs; adapt to actual number of cpu cores